Farwaykorse/fwkSudoku/docs/Configuration.md

 - Release x86

 #### Basic Settings ####
+**The IDE:**
+Add the Sudoku project as a reference to each project for IntelliSense support.

 *All configurations*:
 ```
+/I$(SolutionDir)   Adding the solution directory to the include path.
+                   Therefor allowing use of `#include <Sudoku/Board.h>`.
 /std:c++17         ISO C++ 17 standard
 /sdl               Enable SDL checks, additional warnings focused on security
 /MP                Multiprocessor compilation (Do not use /Gm)